 Everyone has "an estate," that just means everything you have no matter how little or how much.

 It's not about how much you have; it's about how much you care.™

 - put your legal and financial affairs in order while you can - do not wait until there is an accident, an illness, or a financial emergency

 - ensure that your medical and end of life wishes are respectfully followed and less likely to cause your loved ones additional pain or stress - do not leave it to them to work it out and decide during a crisis

 - provide guidance and security for your loved ones, no matter what challenging circumstances may lay ahead so their trauma and grief are not compounded by other stresses

 We work with our clients' other trusted, professional advisors including their financial advisors, wealth managers, and accountants for a coordinated, team approach to looking out for our clients' best interests.
 Our clients' best interests always come first.

-If you're sure DGVE law is the right firm for you and you want the best choice of appointment times for your personalized, paid consultation with Attorney Danielle G. Van Ess, you can also request to schedule your Peace of Mind Planning Session as our calendar tends to book up quickly.
+If you're sure DGVE law is the right firm for you and you want the best choice of appointment times for your personalized, paid consultation with Attorney Danielle G. Van Ess, you can contact our office to schedule your Peace of Mind Planning Session as our calendar tends to book up quickly.

 We look forward to providing you with priceless peace of mind.